 - Class declarations is exactly as in Haskell, except that you may not put default method declarations.
-You can also omit all the class methods entirely. - Do not include instance declarations.
-There is a complication to do with how the dictionary functions are named.
-It may well work, but it's not a well-tested feature.
+You can also omit all the superclasses and class methods entirely; but you must either omit them all or put them all in. - You can include instance declarations just as in Haskell; but omit the "where" part.